What It Means To Be Cat Friendly

 Learn more about Cat Friendly Practices Here!

 - One designated “Cat Advocate” on staff.
-This individual must attend a two-day cat friendly conference yearly.
+This individual must attend a two-day cat friendly conference every two years.

-- Your cat will be placed into the examination room as soon as possible without having to wait in the lobby.
-This can help lower stress levels and make your cat’s visit a more pleasurable experience.
+- Your cat will be placed into an examination room as soon as possible without having to wait in the lobby.

-- Cat specific thermometers that take the temperature via the ear canal and feline only stethoscope
+- Cat specific thermometers that take the temperature via the ear canal and feline only stethoscopes

 Feline Vaccinations We Offer: